 Check the internal temperature before consuming.
 According to the Academy of Nutrition and Dietetics, chicken should reach at least 165 degrees Fahrenheit before serving.

 Pound your chicken to a uniform thickness with the smooth side of the meat mallet.
 This will ensure that there are no uncooked spots in thicker areas when most of the chicken is done.

-Spray a baking pan with nonstick cooking spray, then lay the chicken in one layer in the pan.
-Sprinkle the chicken with your choice of seasonings.
+When cooking chicken with olive oil spray, coat a baking pan with nonstick cooking spray, then lay the chicken in one layer in the pan.
+Add seasonings for baked chicken.